erickvneri/st-schema-python/README.md

-# SmartThings Schema Python SDK
+# SmartThings Schema Connector Python SDK

-The _SmartThings Schema Python SDK_ is a package that helps to simplify the development of **Schema Connectors** with ordered resources through interfaces.
+The _SmartThings Schema Connector Python SDK_ is a package that helps to simplify resources of **Schema Connector** instances through built-in interfaces.

 ## Installation